-The exhibition, which is presented in collaboration with the Yves Klein Estate, coincides with what would have been the artist’s ninetieth birthday year.
-It will explore concepts of beauty, sensibility and the sublime, offering visitors a unique opportunity to view the artist’s seminal artworks in the landmark setting of the World Heritage eighteenth-century Palace.
+Blenheim Art Foundation’s fifth exhibition Yves Klein at Blenheim Palace, presented in collaboration with the Yves Klein Estate, coincided with what would have been the artist’s ninetieth birthday year.
+It explored concepts of beauty, sensibility and the sublime, offering visitors a unique opportunity to view the artist’s seminal artworks in the landmark setting of the World Heritage eighteenth-century Palace.